 - Annual fee: $0

-This is a Mastercard with no foreign transaction fees and minor rewards, but it doesn’t have Chip-and-PIN capability.
-So it’s a good option (and could give you a higher credit line than most student cards) but you might want a backup PIN card too.
+This is a Mastercard with no foreign transaction fees and minor rewards, but it doesn’t have chip-and-PIN capability.
+So it’s a good option (and could give you a higher credit limit than most student credit cards) but you might want a backup PIN card too.

 - Annual fee: $0